Download the Onshape Mobile App

 Figure 5: Import directly from Onshape to SimScale via the available plug-in.

-Say you brought a candidate model containing supporting ribs into SimScale for further investigation.
-Modeling the physical contact between the shelf and the mounts is crucial; excessive bending might lead the shelf to fall off the mounts, and the equipment might get damaged.
+For structural analysis, modeling the physical contact between the shelf and the mounts is crucial; excessive bending might lead the shelf to fall off the mounts, and the equipment might get damaged.

 The model can be split in half, using the symmetry boundary condition, increasing the total mesh node count to improve accuracy.
 Using 2nd-order mesh elements and utilizing mesh refinements on regions of particular interest also add to the final accuracy, especially when it comes to bending behavior.